buzkall/teachable-reports-export/README.md

     COURSE2 NAME - 62% - CURRENT SECTION OF THE COURSE
     COURSE3 NAME - 0% -
     ###### end Report of STUDENT NAME (STUDENT EMAIL) #########

+You can pass the array several emails separated with commas

+    python getUserReport.py STUDENT_EMAIL1,STUDENT_EMAIL2

 Specifying the output file won't output anything to the screen and will save it into a file: